top of page

 7. Change pop-up-based design

-8. The screen title is confusing to new users
+8. The screen title is confusing to new admin users

-2. Don't know how many roles are available and how many selected-----------Added total available roles count and selected roles count on the global level (next to title).
+2. Added total available roles count and selected roles count on the global level (next to title).

-7. Change pop-up-based design-------------------------On this new design approach, we introduced the accumulator design for a simple “add or remove user” design.
-This means users can easily add roles, remove them.
+7. On this new design approach, we introduced the accumulator design for a simple “add or remove user” design.
+This means the user (admin) can easily add roles and remove them.
 It gives them more user control and makes the process smooth.

 03a.jpg